 HN: Who decided to combine it with Halloween?

 SH: We had a parent of fourth-grader ask if we’d consider doing something different than a treat for Halloween.
-So we listened and then all the teachers got together and talked.
+So all the teachers got together and brainstormed ideas.
 We considered doing a canned food drive but we already do one in December.
 I knew about Socktober and wanted to try it some time.
 I brought it up and the teachers liked the idea.